zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 {{< figure src="/img/geom_vs_wave.png">}}

 It is not expected that you understand the prior statement fully before reading the rest of the article.
 However, it should (hopefully) encourage you to learn a little bit about wave optics.
-A modest introduction is given below.
+A modest introduction is given below[^7].

+[^7]: Unfortunately, there is neither time nor space to discuss the very important topic of Maxwell's equations (or the wave equation).
+There are whole books dedicated to this subject.
+Hopefully, this omission does not make the following material too confusing.
+An accessible introduction is given in \[[5](#references), [10](#references)\].

 ## Scalar Waves